hlynch/Biometry2022/docs/Week-14-lab.md

 We might suspect a high degree of multicollinearity among the predictors.
 We can use PCA to create new orthogonal covariates which (more efficiently) capture the variability in the survey results.

 I will rerun the PCA for the readings.
+(Keep in mind that we are now looking at last year's data.)

 ```r